 Your opinion about Headgear

 It is difficult to showcase all Headgears.
 Some traditional headgears are still worn in different parts of the world.
 There may be others which were used in the past but are only of historical significance today.
-With the change of style, shape and material used many people used some headgear even if it is for a fashion wear.
+With the change of style, shape and material used many people wore some headgear even if it is for a fashion purpose.

 Vellur, thanks for visiting.
 I am glad you liked headgears.

 iguidenetwork, I am glad you liked some of the headgears, specially the Pahlavi Crown.
 It is nice to see traditional things.
 Thanks for visiting.

 iguidenetwork from Austin, TX on April 22, 2013:

 Interesting work here, my friend.
 I also enjoyed looking at hats and headgears with different sizes, shapes, colors and materials.
 I've seen the Pahlavi Crown in an encyclopedia a long time ago and thought it was really beautiful and it still is magnificent.
 The headgear decorated with shells is also a favorite here.
 Voted up and interesting.